Bay Area thrash metal: On Broadway, San Francisco

-Open from 1984–1985, second floor of 435 Broadway, also called "Rock on Broadway", in the same building as Mabuhay Gardens.
+Open from 1984 to 1985, second floor of 435 Broadway, also called "Rock on Broadway", in the same building as Mabuhay Gardens.
 Hosted bands such as Attitude Adjustment, Blind Illusion, Control and Heathen.
 Opened as "Rock On Broadway" by Brent Turner of Mad Reign and then eventually managed by Paul Baloff of Exodus.

 Ruthie's Inn, Berkeley

 Prior to, and upon moving back to California, the Texas-born Wesley K. Robinson was immersed in the jazz music scene.
 While in the Army, was immersed in the New York City jazz music scene, where he met musicians like Pharoah Sanders and John Coltrane.
 Robinson returned to the Bay Area in the early 1960s.
 In 1975, frustrated by the commercialism of jazz, Robinson focused on the Bay Area hardcore punk scene and Ruthie's Inn, a small club, on San Pablo Avenue in Berkeley, California to present these bands.
 By the 1980s, Robinson then became interested in the thrash metal and early death metal bands in the area, and would promote those bands as well.

 From 1982 to 1988, the club was an early local venue for Metallica, Megadeth, Death, Slayer, Exodus, Possessed, Death Angel, Testament, Suicidal Tendencies, Vio-lence, Forbidden and D.R.I., in addition to presenting punk rock groups.
 Cliff Burton had also been a regular in the audience.

 The club was eventually converted into a restaurant, Rountree's, in 2002.
 On December 31, 2006, the venue's original founder, Wes Robinson, died at age 77.
 In a Berkeley Daily Planet op-ed, Robinson was remembered for focusing on "freshness and originality of the music and passion of its artists rather than the commercial appeal."

 In 1982, Bob Baldock, Bob Brown and Don Pretari co-founded Black Oak Books in the Gourmet Ghetto in north Berkeley.
-In 2008, Gary Cornell, a former math professor at the University of Connecticut, who sold his company, Apress, paid off the IRS and bought the bookstore’s name, moved the business to the former Rountree R & B club, and ended business, at the end of January 2016.
+In 2008, Gary Cornell, a former math professor at the University of Connecticut, who sold his company, Apress, paid off the IRS and bought the bookstore's name, moved the business to the former Rountree R & B club, and ended business, at the end of January 2016.